 CDPs (customer data platforms)

 CDPs aggregate data from various sources to create unified customer profiles.
-These profiles provide a holistic view of individual users, enabling personalised marketing efforts and tracking user journeys across devices.
+These profiles provide a holistic view of individual users, enabling personalized marketing efforts and tracking user journeys across devices.

 In-app analytics and SDKs

-For mobile apps, in-app analytics and SDKs (software development kits) offer insights into user behaviour within the app.
+For mobile apps, in-app analytics and SDKs (software development kits) offer insights into user behavior within the app.
 These tools provide valuable information about engagement and conversions within a controlled environment.